Manaslu Trek 12 Days Itinerary

 Trip Customization of Manaslu Trek

-The above itinerary is a standard 12 days Trek to Manaslu region and Larkya La Pass.
+The above itinerary is a standard 12 days trek to the Manaslu region and Larkya La Pass.
 However, we can customize the trip according to your preference.
-We can arrange the Manaslu Trek in 11 days if you have time restrictions.
-Or, if you're flexible, you can as well complete the Manaslu Trek in 15 days. (cost is subject to change based on the number of days)
+If you have time restrictions, we can arrange the Manaslu Trek in 11 days.
+Or, if you're flexible, you can complete the Manaslu Trekking in 15 days. (cost is subject to change based on the number of days)

-If you prefer comfort during the road trip from Kathmandu to Soti Khola, we can provide a private jeep for the additional cost of US$460.
+If you prefer comfort during the road trip from Kathmandu to Soti Khola, we can provide a private jeep for the additional cost of US$190.

-We can also remove the potter from the standard package if you're confident enough to carry your own backpack.
+We can remove the potter from the standard package if you're confident enough to carry your backpack.

 ItineraryTrip day to day detail itinerary